MicrosoftDocs/entra-powershell-docs/docs/conceptual/manage-roles.md

 ### Remove role assignments

 Use the `Remove-EntraDirectoryRoleAssignment` command to remove a role assignment.
+If you need to find the role assignment ID, referred in the `-Id` parameter, run the `Get-EntraDirectoryRoleAssignment` command first.

 ```powershell
 Connect-Entra -Scopes 'RoleManagement.ReadWrite.Directory','EntitlementManagement.ReadWrite.All'
 Remove-EntraDirectoryRoleAssignment -Id 'Aa1Bb~2Cc3.-Dd4Ee5Ff6Gg7Hh8Ii9_Jj0Kk1Ll2'
 ```

 This example removes the specified role assignment from Microsoft Entra ID.
-The `-Id` parameter specifies the role assignment ID.

 ### Remove roles

-Use the `Remove-EntraDirectoryRoleDefinition` command to delete a role.
-The `-Id` parameter specifies the roleDefinition object ID (role ID).
+You can't delete built-in roles and this feature requires a Microsoft Entra ID P1 or P2 license.
+Use the `Remove-EntraDirectoryRoleDefinition` command to delete a custom role.
+The `DisplayName` parameter refers to the custom role's display name.

 ```powershell
 Connect-Entra -Scopes 'RoleManagement.ReadWrite.Directory'